AlirezaRoshanzamir/continuous-delivery-course/6-testing-and-documentation-strategy/presentation.md

 ------
 ### Real-Life Situations and Strategies: New Projects
 In this situation, the important thing is to start writing automated acceptance tests from the very beginning.
-In order to do this, you’ll need:
+In order to do this, you'll need:
 - Choose a technology platform and testing tools.
 - Set up a simple, automated build.
 - Work out stories that follow the INVEST principles (they should be Independent Negotiable, Valuable, Estimable, Small, and Testable), with acceptance criteria.